Best Construction Estimating Software for Companies in 2025

 Sage Estimating is a comprehensive tool designed to streamline cost estimation and help users remain competitive in bidding.
 According to G2 reviews, it is particularly valued for its ability to create accurate estimates and build more reliable budgets for construction projects.

 One standout feature, frequently praised by G2 users, is database-driven cost estimation.
 I’ve noticed that many reviewers appreciate how Sage Estimating allows users to set up cost items and assemblies, which can then be easily pulled into future estimates.
 This feature is consistently highlighted as a major time-saver, eliminating the need to manually input data for each new project.
+For firms that live and die by precision, Sage consistently shows up among the top tools for creating accurate project cost estimates, thanks to assembly-driven databases and repeatable templates.

 Another element that G2 reviewers often call out is the customizable templates.
 Many users mention that these templates help maintain consistency across various estimates, which is especially useful when managing multiple projects.
 Sage Estimating also allows users to maintain a repository of previous estimates, making it easy to reference past projects for future bidding.
 Additionally, I’ve seen a lot of positive feedback about its integration with other Sage products, which is a huge advantage for users already embedded within the Sage ecosystem.